 Registering a DBA (doing business as) name, known as a “trade name” in Connecticut, is a separate process that requires filing with the city or cities where you do business.

 How do I check if an LLC name is taken in Connecticut?

-You can use the Connecticut Business Registry Search tool to see if your preferred business name is available.
+You can use the Connecticut Business Records Search tool to see if your preferred business name is available.

 Should I name my LLC after myself?